 Dyslexia is a specific reading disorder involving difficulty separating single words from groups of words and parts of words (phonemes) within each word.

 Dyslexia is a particular type of learning disorder.
 No estimates of the number of children affected by dyslexia exist, but about 15% of school children receive adaptations or special instruction for reading difficulties.
 It is identified in more boys than girls.
 However, it may simply go unrecognized more often in girls.
 Dyslexia tends to run in families.

 Dyslexia occurs when the brain has difficulty making the connection between sounds and symbols (letters).
 This difficulty is caused by poorly understood problems with certain connections in the brain.
 The problems are present from birth and may cause spelling and writing errors and reduced speed and accuracy when reading aloud.
 Although the letter reversals that often occur in children with dyslexia suggest visual problems, in most cases the problems are related to how sounds are perceived.
 People with dyslexia do not have problems understanding spoken language.

 Symptoms and Diagnosis

 Preschool children with dyslexia may be late in speaking, have speech articulation problems, and have difficulty remembering the names of letters, numbers, and colors.
-Dyslexic children often have difficulty blending sounds, rhyming words, identifying the positions of sounds in words, segmenting words into sounds, and identifying the number of sounds in words.
+Children with dyslexia often have difficulty blending sounds, rhyming words, identifying the positions of sounds in words, segmenting words into sounds, and identifying the number of sounds in words.
 Delays or hesitations in choosing words, making word substitutions, and naming letters and pictures are early indicators of dyslexia.
 Problems with short-term memory for sounds and for putting sounds in the correct order are common.

 The best treatment for word recognition is direct instruction that incorporates multisensory approaches.
 This type of treatment consists of teaching phonics with a variety of cues, usually separately and, when possible, as part of a reading program.